Want to increase your conversion rate?

 Implement it for a taste of playfulness, excitement, and fun.

 Because of its high contrast with other more subtle colors like blue and green, orange can be a great color to draw attention to your call to action.
+You may have noticed a lot of marketing companies use orange as a primary brand color.
+That’s because drawing attention from the right decision-makers, readers, and clients is a big part of the industry, so it fits neatly.

 If you’re appealing to men, it’s a good idea to stay away from pink.
 But if you want to make a unique gender appeal, pink can send a message all its own.